Offering therapy services for adults & elders in and around Campbell, California

 How can you schedule an appointment?

-Call or text me at (408) 874-6574 or send me an email at email@example.com.
+Call or text me at (408) 874-6574 or send me an email at firstname.lastname@example.org.
 We will briefly discuss the issues you’re struggling with, decide if we are a good fit, and if so, set up our first session for a convenient day and time.
 Many people work full-time and understandably want to schedule therapy around their work hours.
 Therefore, evening appointments fill up quickly.
 When arranging your appointment time, consider if you can come in during morning or lunchtime hours, as this will enable us to schedule your session more easily.
-If you are able to schedule a mid-day appointment, you are welcome to bring your lunch and eat during your session!

 I work with all PPO plans as an out-of-network provider.
 This means I give you an invoice, or “superbill,” after approximately every four sessions which you can submit to your insurance company for reimbursement.
 Reimbursement rates and insurance deductibles vary so be sure to check with your insurance carrier.
 I also provide services for clients who do not wish to use their insurance or wish to pay privately.

-Please note: psychotherapy is covered by employer-based health savings accounts, such as a Health Savings Account (HSA), Medical Savings Account (MSA), or Health Reimbursement Arrangement (HRA).
+Please note: Psychotherapy is covered by employer-based health savings accounts, such as a Health Savings Account (HSA), Medical Savings Account (MSA), or Health Reimbursement Arrangement (HRA).
 Funds can be used for deductibles, copayments, and qualified health expenses that aren’t covered by insurance, such as those provided by out-of-network providers like me.
 A Flexible Spending Account (FSA) allows for reimbursement of healthcare AND childcare/dependent care expenses.

 Using your HSA/MSA/HRA/FSA can work in several different ways.
 You might have access to your account via special checks or a credit card, or you might ask me for an invoice so you can be reimbursed by your health account.
 Check with your insurance carrier to see how your account works.